 - Professor Garfield: Several goofy games to get children excited about reading.

-- School Radio: A collection of audio resources that is centered on using the imagination to help children reading.
+- School Radio: A collection of audio resources that is centered on using the imagination to help children read.

-- Storyline: Streaming video of members of the Screen Actors guild Foundation reading children’s books.
+- Storyline: Streaming videos of members of the Screen Actors Guild Foundation reading children’s books.

-- Web Tales: Kids can create their own wacky tales by imputing phrases.
+- Web Tales: Kids can create their own wacky tales by entering phrases.

 - My Hero: My Hero program is an opportunity for students to read and write about heroes.

-- Fridge Magnet: A fridge scrabble magnet game of poetry and poems.
+- Fridge Magnet: A fridge scrabble magnet game of poetry.